knowledgeboard/knowledgeboard.github.io/templates/blog.md

 Then went and with a small delay flew to CZ to meet 🦆❤️.
 Enjoying all of it!

 AAAND really looking forward to playing golf xDD

+### 2024-05-26 23:40

+We are WORLD CHAMPIONS!!!
+I'm back at France.
+Spent the weekend with 🦆❤️.
+She had her birthday today so gifts and meetings with parents(+ H. & K.) for lunch in Prague.
+Went well!

+The plane was delayed again!
+Like 35 mins off start, because of trafic.
+Still managed to see the last third of the game and at least listen to the radio broadcast of the second one :)!